 As you can see, Santorini on budget can be done, but it needs some planning ahead.
 If you have some more tips on how to save some money in Santorini, let us know in the comment section down below!

 Looking for more information about this magical island?
-My Santorini – Know Before You Go post might have answers to your questions.
+My post Things to Know Before Traveling to Santorini might have answers to your questions.